Deep Blue versus Garry Kasparov

 Garry Kasparov, then-world champion in chess, played a pair of six-game matches against Deep Blue, a supercomputer by IBM.
-Kasparov won the first match, held in Philadelphia in 1996, by 4–2.
-Deep Blue won a 1997 rematch held in New York City by 3½–2½.
+Kasparov won the first match, held at the Pennsylvania Convention Center in Philadelphia in 1996, by 4–2.
+Deep Blue won a 1997 rematch, held at the Equitable Center in New York City, by 3½–2½.
 The second match was the first defeat of a reigning world chess champion by a computer under tournament conditions, and was the subject of a documentary film, Game Over: Kasparov and the Machine.